- Missing Tax Documentation

 -

-If you're over but have special circumstances, explain and provide documentation.
+If you exceed the eligibility amount but have special circumstances, explain and provide documentation.

 -